 Additionally, the immunity is not complete.
 The health care provider must be providing emergency services to COVID-19 patients in order to qualify for medical malpractice immunity.
 There is also a “good faith” provision in the text of the law.

 The immunity applies to both criminal and civil causes of action against health care providers fighting the COVID-19 epidemic.

 Actions alleging gross negligence or criminal conduct are still allowed under the text of the bill.
 However, plaintiffs will be forced to show that the doctor, in the practice of medicine, made a decision so egregious or reckless as to qualify for punitive damages under the law.

 That depends.
 Right now, Florida Governor Ron DeSantis is considering a bill that would give nursing homes complete immunity from COVID-19 lawsuits.
 Since the text of such a law targets a demographic (and not services related to a disease) the law would likely be struck down by the Florida Supreme Court for violating the Equal Protection Clause of the Constitution.
 You can simply say that one demographic cannot sue for damages while leaving every other demographic still able to sue.

 Meanwhile, the New York State law occupies a fuzzier place.
 Since a situation like this is unprecedented, the state will likely have broad leeway to insulate health care providers from lawsuits that emerge due to COVID-19 emergency responses.

 Talk to a St. Petersburg Medical Malpractice Attorney Today

-If you have any questions concerning an injury you suffered after medical care, call the St. Petersburg medical malpractice attorneys at Masterson, Hoag & Smith to set up a free consultation.
+If you have any questions concerning an injury you suffered after medical care, call the St. Petersburg medical malpractice attorney at Masterson & Hoag, P.A. to set up a free consultation.